darrendao/metacritic/README.md

 ## Populating the database
 To populate the database with the current top PS3 games, run the following Rake task
 ```
-TDB
+rake db:populate_top_ps3_games
 ```
-To populate the database with all PS3 games, run the following Rake task
+For fun, you can also populate the DB with additional list of PS3 games by running
 ```
-TDB
+rake db:populate_top_ps3_games
 ```
+## Using the REST API
+* To view all games, make a GET request to /api/v1/games
+* To view a particular game, make a GET request to /api/v1/games/GAME_TITLE_GOES_IN_HERE